moh-hassan/odata2poco/README.md

 **Features of OData2Poco**

 - Generate POCO classes corresponding to the Entities defined in the MetaDataString. **C#** is only supported in this version.
-- Generation   is based on the metadata of the service stored on the  server/ or EDMX xml files.
+- Generation   is based on the Metadata of the service stored on the  server/ or  EDMX xml files.
 - Support http(s) with/without basic authentication   : user and password
 - Convert Data type of EDMX to the corresponding CLR data types
-- Support Entites, complex data type, Collections and Enum.
+- Support Entites, complex data type, Collections  and navigation properties.
-- Exclude navigation properties.
-- Use List<T> For Collections.
 - Support OData service version 1..4
 - Add comments to  the properties of the class which is a primary key / mandatory  in source entities.
+- Code generation is controlled by setting different options.
 - Save metadata to a file.
 - T4 template is included.
-- Extract http header (for http service).
-- Can be installed from nuget.
 - Support .NET 4.5 or higher
-- Tested with OData feeds.
-- CommandLine tool (one executable file o2pgen.exe) is provided.
+- Packaged as a Class library and CommandLine tool (one executable file o2pgen.exe).Packages can be installed from nuget site.

-There is a plan to add  extra features .
- I'm waiting the feedback from the community for bug fix and extra features.

 **Download** OData2Poco from [codeplex.com](http://odata2poco.codeplex.com) or install using [nuget](https://www.nuget.org/packages/OData2Poco/)
 ![enter image description here](http://download-codeplex.sec.s-msft.com/Download?ProjectName=odata2poco&DownloadId=1562964)